house-of-abbey/GarminHomeAssistant/README.md

 ## Battery Level Reporting

-We've had [a report](https://github.com/house-of-abbey/GarminHomeAssistant/issues/39) that this feature does not work without **administrator priviledges**.
-We've reviewed possible fixes and come up short.
-We are unable to fix this at present but invite those skilled in the art of Home Assistant to suggest a solution to us!

 The application and widget both now include a background service to report your watch's battery level and charging status.
 This requires some [setup](BatteryReporting.md) via YAML in Home Assistant to display the transmitted value.
 We offer this [trouble shooting](Troubleshooting.md#watch-battery-level-reporting) guide.

 ## Version History